equinoxfitness/robopager/README.rst

 Before start using this tool, you need to configure the settings in the **etl.cfg** and create your **checklist.yaml** file.
-You can find example files in this folder and change to your own values.
+You can find example files above and change to your own values.
+Detailed explanations as below.

 1. etl.cfg
 ~~~~~~~~~~